Monday, October 23, 2017

 Thursday, October 12, 2017

-Bordeaux is not only two banks and not all Bordeaux wines taste the same....
+LeDomduVin: Bordeaux is not only two banks.
+And not all Bordeaux wines taste the same....

-One can not reduce Bordeaux to only two banks and one can not say that all the Bordeaux have the same taste or taste alike, yet it is unfortunately the view of a majority of people in the world: Bordeaux is 2 banks only and both banks wines roughly taste the same…
+One can not reduce Bordeaux to only two banks, and one can not say that all the Bordeaux have the same taste or taste alike.
+Yet, unfortunately, it is the view of most people in the world: Bordeaux is 2 banks only, and both banks' wines roughly taste the same…

-Under that perspective, just imagine what a Bordeaux Wine Regions map could look like....
+Under that perspective, imagine what a Bordeaux Wine Regions map could look like...

 For a majority of people in the world Bordeaux is 2 banks only and both banks’ wines taste roughly the same… Original Bordeaux Wine Regions Map courtesy of DUCLOT Revisited by LeDomduVin